How GoGo squeeZ Built a Successful Healthy Kids Snack Food Brand

 Here is my take on what you can learn from GoGo squeeZ and apply to smaller food businesses.

-- Social Authenticity - Take the lead from this brand and make all of your decisions based on how well they fit with your mission statement and your values.
+- Social authenticity matters.
+Take the lead from this brand and make all of your decisions based on how well they fit with your mission statement and your values.

 - Don't use social media as another channel for advertising and promotions.
 Use social media to engage with and learn from your consumers such as through creative promotion-specific hashtags.